powsybl/powsybl-diagram/docs/single_line_diagrams/layout/zoneMatrixLayout.md

 The class `Matrix` contains an array of `MatrixCell`.

 The class `MatrixCell` stores information related to the matrix cell:
-- Position (indices) in the matrix : row, column
+- Position (indices) in the matrix: row, column
-- The id of the substation grpah contained by the cell
+- The id of the substation graph contained by the cell

 ### Substation positioning
 1) In the `MatrixZoneLayout` constructor, each `SubstationGraph` is added to the `MatrixZoneLayoutModel` (internal model of matrix layout) as following:

 ```java
 for (int row = 0; row < matrix.length; row++) {
     for (int col = 0; col < matrix[row].length; col++) {